OpenSourceEconomics/ose-course-data-science/iterations/bonn-ss-20/README.md

 * **When do I need to sign up for the project?**

-  * You need to register with the examination office between the 28th of April and 4th of March.
+  * You need to register with the examination office between the 28th of April and 4th of May.

 * **How can I initialize the repository for my student project?**